Skip to main content

 • undercooked meat

-• spreading germs from raw meat onto food that’s ready to eat
+• spreading bacteria from raw meat onto food that’s ready-to-eat

 When cooking meat such as burgers, sausages, kebabs, chicken and pork, always check that: